davghouse/AOLadderer/README.md

 These can be equipped on most characters with zero implant support.
 For this reason, and because implants only require a single ability, it's fine to pretend we have a pair of Explosifs that adds +20 to every ability, rather than just Agi/Sen, Str/Sta, or Int/Psy.
 There is one caveat: the Str/Sta combination doesn't provide any Treatment trickle, so either don't add +20 to Str/Sta, or don't add +2.5 to your Treatment.
-This swap is so common the app supports it directly.
+This swap is so common the ladderer supports it directly.
 Just remember, if you tell it about this swap you can't also tell it about Treatment buffing weapons like the Quartz rifle.
-There's no way to tell the app (yet) that sometimes you have +10 Treatment and +8 Sta, and other times you have +20 Str/Sta/Agi/Sen/Int/Psy.
+There's no way to tell the ladderer (yet) that sometimes you have +10 Treatment and +8 Sta, and other times you have +20 Str/Sta/Agi/Sen/Int/Psy.
 You could tell it about a +25 Tsakachumi and Explosifs though; +25 Agi, +20 Str/Sta/Sen/Int/Psy, as long as you can get the Tsak on without implants.

 This same strategy can be applied to any equipment slots not being used for Treatment buffing.